Sea Level Rise and Regional Resiliency

 What is Climate Mayors?
 Visit their Climate Mayors website to learn more.

 Climate Mayors (aka the Mayors National Climate Action Agenda) is a Mayor-to-Mayor network of US Mayors collaborating on climate.
-There are no binding commitments a a Climate Mayors member, only that cities are pursuing actions to achieve an emissions reduction target through:
+There are no binding commitments a Climate Mayors member, only that cities are pursuing actions to achieve an emissions reduction target through:

 - Developing a community Greenhouse Gas (GHG) inventory